RedisLabs/redislabs-docs/content/modules/redisjson/active-active.md

 ## Conflict resolution rules

-The following conflict resolution rules show how Active-Active databases resolve conflicts that arise when RedisJSON commands concurrently run on different instances, operating on the same data, and then attempt to sync.
+With Active-Active databases, it's possible for two different instances to try to run write operations on the same data at the same time.
+If this happens, conflicts can arise when the replicas attempt to sync these changes with each other.
+Conflict resolution rules determine how the database handles conflicting operations.

 There are two types of conflict resolution: